-- fair and equitable treatment at all times - regular feedback on the basis of regular meetings with the clinical link lecturer, practice educators in each placement area and through clinical documentation. - opportunity to practice for and to undertake clinical assessments with suitably trained and experienced staff - access to library and study facilities to include wherever possible, use of internet. - study leave equivalent to one half day per week during clinical placement (not applicable during BH weeks).
+- fair and equitable treatment at all times - regular feedback on the basis of regular informal meetings with practice educators in each placement area and through clinical documentation. - opportunity to practice for and to undertake clinical assessments with suitable trained and experienced staff - access to suitable library and study facilities to include wherever possible, use of word processing facilities. - study leave equivalent to one half day per week during clinical placement.
 This will be taken at a mutually convenient time by arrangement with the responsible supervising radiographer or head of department.